Clement Reid: Life

 Reid was born in London in 1853.
 His great uncle was Michael Faraday.
 His family circumstances meant he was largely self-taught but he was nonetheless able to join the Geological Survey of Great Britain in 1874 and be employed in drawing up geological maps in various parts of the country.
 In 1894 he was appointed Geologist and in 1901 District Geologist.
 He retired in 1913.

 He was particularly concerned with tertiary geological deposits and their paleontology, and is most renowned for the work he did on quaternary and Pliocene deposits alongside his wife Eleanor in Norfolk.

 He was awarded The Murchison Fund in 1886, won the Bigsby Medal in 1897, was elected Fellow of the Geological Society in 1875, and was vice-president of the Geological Society of London 1913–1914.
 He was elected a Fellow of the Linnean Society in 1888.
+He was awarded the Bolitho Gold Medal of the Royal Geological Society of Cornwall in 1911.

 In 1899 he was elected a Fellow of the Royal Society, his application citation reading: